coryshain/VIZ/README.md

   a.
 Skeleton (http://getskeleton.com/)
     i.
 Extract Skeleton-2.0.4 to your VIZ directory root
   b.
 FileSaver (https://github.com/eligrey/FileSaver.js/)
-    I. Copy FileSaver.min.js to the /js folder of your VIZ directory
+    i.
+Copy FileSaver.min.js to the /js folder of your VIZ directory
 3. Build your database using VIZ Builder